JasminaPr/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Lane line pixels are detected using sliding window method ("video_gen.py", lines 182-194).
 In first part, class tracker ("tracker.py") is being called.
 Class contains find_window_centroids() method.
 In this method, line starting points are found by summing and convolving first quarter of the image.
 After this is found, further points are found by similar method - summing lyers defined by window_height parameters along x axis and convolving with a window defined by window_width parameter.
 After points for given frame are found, to avoid sudden jumps between frames averaging should be peformed in tracker class.

 (Note to reviewer: I was following code given in "Self-Driving Car Project Q&A | Advanced Lane Finding", and there tracker is defined and called as I have provided in my code.
 However, averaging is not working since all points from frames before are deleted as soon as new tracher instance is being called.
 Any advice on how to make this work is welcome.
 Please refer to comment in "tracker.py", line 87).

-However, another simple alternative averaging method is being provided in "video_gen.py", lines 196-202.
+However, another simple alternative averaging method is being provided in "video_gen.py", lines 196-212.
+Together with smoothing, sanity check is being done.
+Sanity check calculates averaged distance between the lines.
+If sanity check fails, points from previous frame are taken.

-Visualising of found lines is done in "video_gen.py", lines 204-230.
+Visualising of found lines is done in "video_gen.py", lines 214-240.
 Example is given in [sliding_window].

-After line pixels have been identified (lines 237-246), calculation of 2nd order polynomial using np.polyfit() function based on centers of sliding windows found in previous step is being performed.
+After line pixels have been identified (lines 247-256), calculation of 2nd order polynomial using np.polyfit() function based on centers of sliding windows found in previous step is being performed.
 Once polynomials for each line are found, they are being plotted on the original, unwarped image.
 Example is given in [polynomial_result].

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-Radius of curvature is calculated in lines 271-277.
+Radius of curvature is calculated in lines 281-287.
 Calculation is done based on middle radius - polynom coefficents of left and right lane were averaged.
 Parameters xm_per_pix and ym_per_pix were used for fransforming the radius values from pixels to meters.
 Additionally, information about distance from line center and radius information were added to the image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.